ladybirdweb/agora-invoicing-community/README.md

 ## User Manual

-For detailed guidance on using Agora Invoicing, please refer to the [Agora Invoicing Wiki](https://github.com/ladybirdweb/agora-invoicing-community/wiki).
+For detailed guidance on using Faveo Invoicing, please refer to the [Faveo Invoicing Wiki](https://github.com/ladybirdweb/faveo-invoicing-community/wiki).

 ## Commercial Support